coldfumonkeh/CFWavPlayer/README.md

     .stop();
 ```

-So, in the above example, we load a file, start playing it, and five seconds into it we stop.
+So, in the above example, we load a file, start playing it, and five seconds into it we stop the audio.

 We could use the `wait()` method to do other things: